jgazeau/shadocs/exampleSite/content/english/shortcodes/collapsible.md

 # Description
 ---

-The **collapsible** shortcode allows to write a collapsible block of text.
+The **collapsible** shortcode allows to write a collapsible text block.

 # Parameters
 ---